ipfs-cluster/ipfs-cluster/README.md

 `$ docker build . -t ipfs-cluster`

 You can mount your local ipfs-cluster configuration and data folder by passing `-v /data/ipfs-cluster your-local-ipfs-cluster-folder` to Docker.
+Otherwise, a new configuration will be generated.
+In that case, you can point it to the right IPFS location by setting `IPFS_API` like `--env IPFS_API="/ip4/1.2.3.4/tcp/5001"`.

 ### Install from the snap store